 Mon, 06/20/2016 - 11:47 AM

-As utilities look for new programs to help achieve their energy savings goals, it makes sense to consider enhancing those programs already offered for industrial and other large customers.
-The best industrial programs include good-quality technical assistance and allow longer time-frames to complete projects.
+As utilities look for new programs to help achieve their energy savings goals, it makes sense to consider enhancing the programs for industrial and other large customers.
+In addition to prescriptive and custom incentive programs, the best industrial programs include good-quality technical assistance and allow longer time-frames to complete projects.
 Some programs also offer multi-year planning assistance and bonus incentives to help get larger projects implemented.
-Here's a look at the latest "continuous improvement" industrial energy efficiency programs offered...

 Tue, 06/07/2016 - 01:27 PM